 To assess the relevance of the predictions, we analyzed and compared the performance of the time series models using some of the generally used measures, including coefficient of determination (R2), root mean square error (RMSE) and mean absolute error (MAE).

 We also performed Spearman rank correlation coefficients between key rabies patient characteristics and ARV variables to identify the association between the variables.
-Hierarchical clustering using Pearson correlation coefficients was used to visualize associations between variables and possible clusters using pairwise comparisons to adjust correlations as a measure of dissimilarity and the dist function in R.
+Hierarchical clustering using Pearson correlation coefficients was used to visualize associations between variables and possible clusters using pairwise comparisons to adjust correlations as a measure of dissimilarity and the distribution function in R software.

 Cartographic display